BoboTiG/cracker-ng/README.md

     $ git clone https://github.com/BoboTiG/cracker-ng.git
     $ cd cracker-ng

-    # For testers and contributors: always work with on the devel branch:
+    # For testers and contributors, always work with on the devel branch:
     $ git checkout devel

     $ make